Live-In Care is one of the safest types of care during COVID-19. Find out more here

 Ensuring carer safety

-Given the nature of live-in care – care being provided on a one-to-one basis in the comfort of an individual’s own home – the risks to our carers health and safety in light of Coronavirus is significantly less than carers who provide care in a residential setting or for those providing
+Given the nature of live-in care – care being provided on a one-to-one basis in the comfort of an individual’s own home – the risks to our carers health and safety in light of Coronavirus is significantly less than carers who provide care in a residential setting or for those providing domiciliary care.

-That said, we have adopted our ways of working to ensure best practice in protecting our carers in line with latest Government guidance.
+That said, we have adapted our ways of working to ensure best practice in protecting our carers in line with latest Government guidance.
 Our care teams receive the following support to ensure they can effectively do their jobs, with risk managed and controlled:

 Personal Protective Equipment (PPE)